As we leave behind the Burr Lane Brentnalls , Adeline takes us on to meet some other residents of Burr Lane.

 In August 1878 Ann’s son John was quarrelling with his Burr Lane neighbour, uncle Achilles.
 There was much shouting and riotous drunken behaviour, flying fists, violent use of a spade and pick, all resulting in a broken gate, damage to an outside closet and a fine for John.

-Widow Ann died in December 1895, aged 68, at the home of her daughter Ann Woodward in Cotmanhay Road.
+Widow Ann died on December 29th, 1895, aged 68, at the home of her daughter Ann Woodward in Cotmanhay Road.

-Elias, a lacemaker, married Sarah Daykin in October 1849, she being the eldest child of Bath Street lace agent John and Elizabeth (nee Turner).
+Elias, (born February 10th, 1825), a lacemaker, married Sarah Daykin on October 2nd, 1849, she being the eldest child of Bath Street lace agent John and Elizabeth (nee Turner).
 They moved around the town but never left it.

-The two sons remembered by Adeline are ‘sons Chillas and Rordon (who) lived in the other (cottages).
+The two sons remembered by Adeline are “sons Chillas and Rordon (who) lived in the other (cottages).
+They both worked at Ball’s and Dunnicliffe’s Factory.”

-Son ‘Rordon’, lacemaker, was Rawdin alias Rawdon Rawdin who lived all his life in Burr Lane, before and after his marriage to Ellen Ellis, daughter of lacemaker Elijah and Sarah (nee Bailey), in May 1857.
+Son ‘Rordon’, (born December 28th, 1830), was Rawdin alias Rawdon Rawdin, a lacemaker who lived all his life in Burr Lane, before and after his marriage to Ellen Ellis, daughter of lacemaker Elijah and Sarah (nee Bailey), on May 31st, 1857.

 All their 11 children except one – eldest daughter Emily — were born in the lane.

-Jane Elizabeth was just 17 years old when she married William Richard in April 1883 but within a few months she was regretting it.
+Jane Elizabeth was just 17 years old when she married Richard William on April 11th, 1883 but within a few months she was regretting it.
 Her husband soon began to abuse her physically and her fortitude was severely tested in October of that year, one evening when she was temporarily caring for her three-year old brother Harry at her rented home.
-A drunken William Richard returned to the house with a young fellow for company, demanded that his wife provide more ale and fetch the cards so that they could play for the drink.
+Her drunken husband returned to the house with a young fellow for company, demanded that his wife provide more ale and fetch the cards so that they could play for the drink.
 When Jane Elizabeth refused, the lacemaker threatened to cut out her eyes with a broken glass if she didn’t get out of the house.
-She did leave — to return her brother to his parents — and that appears to have been the last time that Jane Elizabeth was allowed into the home.
-William Richard had had enough of her, locked all the doors against her, refused all attempts at reconciliation and would no longer provide any income for her.
+She did leave — to return her brother Harry to his parents — and that appears to have been the last time that Jane Elizabeth was allowed into the home.
+Richard William had had enough of her, locked all the doors against her, refused all attempts at reconciliation and would no longer provide any income for her.
 She was left with no option but to live with her parents.

 Rawdin was therefore suing his son-in-law for the cost of maintenance of Jane Elizabeth since that October night … at 10s a week.